ModCoderPack/MCPBot_Reborn-Issues/CONVENTIONS.md

 Method Parameter Names
 ----------------------
- - If a name clashes with that of a field or a type name, it should be suffixed with `In`
+ - If a name clashes with that of a field or a type name, it should be suffixed with `In`.
- - Parameters of certain types should always get named according to the following list:
+ - Parameters of certain types should get named according to the following list:
-     - `BlockPos` arguments should be named `pos` when there is a single one, and `*Pos` when there are multiple
+     - `BlockPos` arguments should be named `pos` when the usage is obvious and `<subject>Pos` when there is ambiguity or multiple parameters.
-     - Parameters of the `IWorldReaderBase` and related type should be `worldIn`
+     - Parameters of the `IWorldReaderBase` and related types should be called `worldIn`.